Murders of Eve Stratford and Lynne Weedon: Murder of Patsy Morris

 Links have also been suggested between Weedon and Parravincina's murders and that of Patsy Morris, another local schoolgirl who was killed less than 2.5 miles away from Weedon at Hounslow Heath in 1980.
 Immediately after Morris's killing, it was noted in the press that she had been the third girl to be murdered in the area in the last 5 years, following the murders of Weedon and Parravincina in 1975 and 1977, respectively.
 Morris, 14, had gone missing from the area on 16 June of that year, and two days later was found half-naked and face down in undergrowth on the Heath, with her clothing pushed upwards over her body.
 This suggested a sexual motivation to the killing, as in Weedon's case, although there was in fact no sign of sexual assault or rape.

 As well as the proximity to Weedon's attack five years previously and to other attacks on women in the area, such as that of Elizabeth Parravincina in 1977, Morris had been tied up in a similar fashion to Eve Stratford, who the murderer of Weedon was also known to have killed.
 A pair of tights with one leg missing was tied around her leg and wound upwards until it knotted four times around her neck, acting as a ligature.
 Stratford had, like Morris, been found with her hands tied behind her back with the leg of one of her stockings, with the other leg similarly tied around her ankle.

-Soon after Morris was found dead, her father received a phoned death threat from an unidentified teenage boy.
+Soon after Morris was found dead, her father received a death threat by phone from an unidentified teenage boy.
 The call was from a local caller with a local-sounding voice.